BACK

 1. Landlord Serves a Five-Day Eviction Notice

-If any of the above lease violations occur, the first step in the Louisiana eviction process is serving a five-day Louisiana eviction notice.
-This notice applies in all circumstances of eviction as per LA CCP § 4701
+If any of the above occur, landlords can begin eviction with a five-day Louisiana eviction notice.
+This notice applies in all circumstances of eviction as per LA CCP § 4701:

 • Rent Demand Notice: 5 days to quit.
 If rent is unpaid when due, Louisiana landlords may deliver this notice stating the date on which the lease will terminate (not less than five days after receipt of the notice).